Young people studying on a full time programme will be eligible to receive financial support from Sunderland College as follows:

 Any student where the household income is less than £25,000 who lives more than 1 mile away from their campus of study, will receive travel support.
 Most students will either receive a Go North East Key Card or £30 per month for a Stagecoach VIP Megarider pass.
 Essential kit costs will also be paid for students eligible in this category.

-Any student where the household income is more than £25,000 who lives more than 5 miles away from their main campus of study, will receive travel support.
+Any student where the household income is between £25,000 and £40,000 and who lives more than 5 miles away from their main campus of study, will receive travel support.
 For most students this will be a Go North East Key Card.

 In addition, students eligible for free meals can also access a free breakfast at main College campuses, up to a value of £1 a day.

 - You must be classed as a home student i.e. a permanent UK/EEA resident in order to receive financial support.

 - 16-18 bursary is available to students aged 16 or over and under 19 at 31st August 2018.